 In February 2004, the College entered into a loan agreement with the Dormitory Authority of the State of New York to issue \$28.9 million in Dormitory Authority of the State of New York Barnard College Insured Revenue Bonds, Series 2004.
 The loan agreement is a general and unsecured obligation of the College.
 In accordance with the provisions of the loan agreement, the College is required to deposit construction and reserve funds with a trustee.
-These funds with a fair value of \$1.2 million were held in cash and are included in funds held by bond trustee in the accompanying statement of financial position at June 30, 2012.
+At June 30, 2013, these funds had a fair value of \$1.2 million and were held in cash and U.S. government securities and are included in funds held by bond trustee in the accompanying statement of financial position.
+At June 30, 2012, these funds had a fair value of \$1.2 million and were held in cash and were included in funds held by bond trustee in the accompanying statements of financial position.